knorrie/network-examples/lxcbird/README.md

 ## Cleanup

-Before the birdbase container is ready as a template to be used for cloning other containers, let's remove some container-specific configuration, so we won't accidentally start a new one with duplicate configuration, and, to make the diff look nicer when configuring a clone:
+Before the birdbase container is ready as a template to be used for cloning other containers, let's shut it down and remove some container-specific configuration, so we won't accidentally start a new one with duplicate configuration, and, to make the diff look nicer when configuring a clone:

+    lxcbird:/var/lib/lxc 1-# lxc-stop -n birdbase

-    sed -i /^lxc.network/d birdbase/config
+    lxcbird:/var/lib/lxc 1-# sed -i /^lxc.network/d birdbase/config
-    /bin/true > birdbase/rootfs/bird/bird.conf
+    lxcbird:/var/lib/lxc 1-# /bin/true > birdbase/rootfs/etc/bird/bird.conf
-    /bin/true > birdbase/rootfs/bird/bird6.conf
+    lxcbird:/var/lib/lxc 1-# /bin/true > birdbase/rootfs/etc/bird/bird6.conf
-    /bin/true > birdbase/rootfs/network/interfaces
+    lxcbird:/var/lib/lxc 1-# /bin/true > birdbase/rootfs/etc/network/interfaces

 Finally, we can check that git only wants to store our bird and network configuration, and do so: